 "I loved so many things about this book, in part because it’s not just about a way of traveling, but a way of living your life with a combination of good planning and observant expectancy.
 So everything in it is applicable now and here.
 I came to the book for the travel tips, I stayed for the life tips!!"

 Sara Marlin, President of BLOOM

 “Hidden Travel made me think about travel in a way I’d never before considered.
 It’s a whole new approach to travel and really, to life.
-Using clear points and personal experiences, Steve Brock guides the reader to a new, philosophical understanding of travel that can also be applied to just plain living—even while at home.”
+Using clear points and personal experiences, Stephen W. Brock guides the reader to a new, philosophical understanding of travel that can also be applied to just plain living—even while at home.”

 Rick Rosenkranz, award-winning author of the Luminarium series

 “I had to set my iPad down as I read the chapter on magic moments because it forced me to recall the most meaningful experiences on my past trips.
 It was hard to do at first, but then it all came to me and was incredibly powerful.
 I love this book.”

 Elisa Morgan, speaker and author of The Beauty of Broken